 Community Engagement at UofS is an initiative of the Spiritual Services office, located just off the Ludger & Amanda Michel Commons (student lounge).

 The office is a safe, positive and respectful one, where all are welcome.
 We encourage thoughtful and reflective engagement to promote well-rounded learning.
 We also recognize that students arrive at UofS with a wealth of experiences and skills to offer.

 Looking for more information?
-Stop by the Spiritual Services office at the University of Sudbury and chat with the Community Engagement Facilitator, Sara-Jo Pipher.
-She can also be reached by e-mail at SPipher@USudbury.ca.
+Stop by the Spiritual Services office at the University of Sudbury or e-mail spiritual_services_spirituels@USudbury.ca.